What Are the Odds of Winning the Lottery?

 Maybe you'll have better luck outside.
 Not!
 The odds of being killed by lightning are 2 million to one while being mauled to death by a dog are 700,000 to one.
 Bring your anti-venom kit outdoors with you.
 You are even more likely to die from a snake bite or bee sting, where the odds are 100,000 to one.

 If these statistics have you feeling a little paranoid, cheer up.
-Many good things are also more likely than winning the lottery.
+Many good things are also more likely to happen than winning the lottery.
 For example, the odds of becoming a movie star are only 1.5 million to one.
 The odds of getting a royal flush in the first hand of poker are just 649,740 to one.
 Even better for guys, the odds of dating a supermodel are just 88,000 to one.

 To put it all into perspective, consider this.
 Scientists have calculated that there is just a 300 to one chance that asteroid 2004 MN4 will strike the Earth on April 13, 2029.
 The asteroid is about a quarter mile, or 400 meters, wide.
 That is larger than the asteroid that carved out Meteor Crater in Arizona.
 It's also bigger than the one that flattened thousands of square miles of forest in Siberia in 1908.